tu2-atmanand/test-jekyll-themes/02-GettingStarted.md

 # Getting Started

 ## **Step 1 :** Opening the Task Board

-Open Task Board using the Icon from the right side Ribbon Icon Bar.
+After you have installed the plugin properly, you will ablet to see a new Icon on the ribbon bar.
+Open Task Board using this Task Board Icon as shown in the below image.

 < Add a Image here >